I am sorry to have to break it to you, but simply saving your money in the bank is never going to make you rich.

 In fact, think back to your partying days – if you’re lucky enough to still be in your partying days, you probably won’t need to think back that far – and what it is like when you rock up late.

 All the alcohol has gone, so you can’t catch up.

 And the best-looking boys/girls are already paired off.

-Would you bother or would you go home?
+Would you bother sticking around or would you go home?

 To use another analogy, it is like when in you’re in a traffic jam on the motorway.

-You’re in the outside lane and the queue in the middle lane starts to move bit quicker than yours, so you edge across into that lane, only to find the outside lane is now moving quicker and the car that was behind you in that lane is now ahead of you.
+You’re in the outside lane and the queue in the middle lane starts to move bit quicker than yours, so you edge across into that lane, only to find the outside lane you were just in is now moving quicker and the car that was behind you in that lane is now ahead of you.